-If a student does not demonstrate behaviors reflecting professional competence, then a faculty member, student, or staff person can request a professional review with the Chair of the Student Affairs Committee.
-The Chair of the Student Affairs Committee will then convene a small group of appropriate faculty to meet with the student.
+If a student does not demonstrate behaviors reflecting professional competence, then a faculty member, student, or staff person can request a professional review with the Associate Dean for Academic Affairs.
+The Associate Dean will then convene a small group of appropriate faculty to meet with the student.
 The outcome of the meeting may include any of the following: a discussion with documentation for the student's file only, professional probation with a contract, or a professional competence dismissal from the program.
 The overall focus of this review is strengths- and educationally-based to assist the student in continuing with and achieving success in the program.
 The student may bring one person as an "advocate" to the meeting if s/he desire.
-The Student Affairs committee will submit a report with recommendations to the Director of the BACCJ Program.
-The BACCJ Program Director will then meet with the student to discuss the final decision and provide a written letter or contract.
+The Associate Dean will submit a report with recommendations to the Director of the BACCJ Program Director will then meet with the student to discuss the final decision and provide a written letter or contract.
 If the student desires to appeal the decision, then a written appeal must be presented to the Dean of SSW within 10 days of the notice of the outcome of the review meeting.